SaikooBlvckk/SaikooBlvckk/README.md

 - 👋 Hi, I’m @SaikooBlvckk (Ricardo Saavedra)
-- 👀 I’m a student of "Ingenieria Civil en Informatica" in "Pontificia Universidad Catolica de Valparaíso" Chile I'm in my third year of the degree
+- 👀 I’m a student of "Ingenieria en Informatica" in "DuocUC" Chile I'm in my second year of the degree
-- 🌱 I’m currently learning Java, C and Python
+- 🌱 I’m currently learning Java, Rust
+- PCEP CERTIFICATION

 <!---
 SaikooBlvckk/SaikooBlvckk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.